 3. Be consistent

 There is a lot of content to cover over the two years, and it goes into far more detail than at GCSE level.
 Encouraging your child to work consistently hard throughout the year by reinforcing the habit of regular study and revision will help them stay on top of workload and help them to consolidate content.
 Some students have a tendency to overwork so it is also worth monitoring the time spent working out of school hours to ensure they are not overdoing it and burning themselves out.
 Sixth form is a stressful and demanding time for teenagers and they need time to relax and recover during the week.
 Don’t let your child give up all their hobbies and interests because they have got lost in their textbooks.
 Variety will keep their mind fresh and motivated so if they are on a school sports team, in a school play, or performing in the school choir this should be encouraged.
 Having an array of hobbies and non-academic skills to talk about will also help your child stand out from the rest when it comes to writing a personal statement or answering interview questions.

 As if the demands of completing A Levels or the IB are not enough, students have also got to decide what they want to study, where they want to go to university, write their personal statement, prepare for interviews, and if they wish to attend university in the US, start preparing for SATs.
 Leaving all of this to the last minute can be stressful and result in rushed decision making.
 Taking a thorough look into university options, visiting them, and speaking to alumni students or teachers about different universities can help with this decision making.
 Being up to speed on what the application process involves and beginning to spend some time on completing it during quiet times of the term will reduce anxiety.

-If you, and your child, would like any help and guidance at any point during these transitions then please do not hesitate to get in touch with one of our education consultants.
+If you would like any help and guidance at any point during these transitions then please do not hesitate to get in touch with one of our education consultants.